Guides

 Use a proper user agent

-We rely on the user agent to diagnose and resolve issues that may be specifically affecting particular RSS readers and to decrease the likelihood of tripping our security mechanisms.
-So when your self-hosted app is making requests to Open RSS feeds, it should use a consistent user agent that uniquely identifies the application.
-Spoofing or using user agents that are not representative of the application is not only unsupported, but it's also a violation of our Terms of Use and can lead to a ban.
+We rely on user agents to diagnose and resolve issues that may be specifically affecting particular RSS readers and to decrease the likelihood of tripping our security mechanisms.
+So when your app is making requests to Open RSS feeds, it should use a consistent user agent that uniquely identifies itself.

 Consider privacy implications